4.71% Fixed For Life NatWest Retirement Interest-Only Mortgage Over 60 2026

 Unlocking Value with Santander Equity Release

-Many homeowners in the UK are looking for ways to access extra funds from the property they own.
+Many homeowners in the UK are looking for ways to access extra funds from their property.
 Equity release plans offer such an option, and Santander is one of the lenders offering their customers this kind of financial service.

 A Santander equity release mortgage could be a great solution if you are looking to supplement your retirement income, finance another investment or purchase, or free up some additional funds for whatever purpose you have in mind.
 The Santander Equity Release Mortgage has flexible terms and different levels of repayment options, as well as competitive rates that make it an attractive option for many customers who need access to extra money but don’t want to put their family home at risk.